naderfkihhassen/NikeApp/readme.md

 3-Start the development server: npm start

+4-Open the app in your browser at http://localhost:3000.

 Potential Features:

 User Authentication: Allow users to sign up, log in, and manage their accounts.